-SUBJECT: Sean Wallin - Resignation - Zoning Board of Adjustment ATTACHMENTS:
+SUBJECT: Sean Wallin - Resignation - Zoning Board of Adjustment COUNCIL ACTION: In City Council September 6, 2018.
+Voted unanimously to accept the resignation with regret and appreciation for service.
+ATTACHMENTS:

-Description

-Communication - Wallin

-BACKGROUND:

-Sean Wallin has submitted his resignation to the Zoning Board of Adjustment.
+Description Communication - Wallin BACKGROUND: Sean Wallin has submitted his resignation to the Zoning Board of Adjustment.
 He was a member since December of 2017.
+In City Council September 6, 2018.
+Voted unanimously to accept the resignation with regret and appreciation for service.

 John,

 I am writing this message to inform you I will no longer be capable of sitting on the Zoning Board of Adjustments.
 Due to changes in my personal life I have had to return to Laconia.
 I do sincerely apologize to you, the staff and members of the board for the inconvenience.
 I have valued my time on the board and wish you all the best.
 Sincerely,

 Sean Wallin

 -M/L' 8-9-18